 ERRORS IN BILLING, INVOICES, DUPLICATE PAYMENTS, ETC.

 Relying on manual or paper invoicing often leads to human error.
-And since 61% of late payments are a result of incorrect invoicing, billing errors might be costing you more than you think.
+And since 61% of late payments are a result of incorrect invoicing, billing errors and duplicate payments might be costing you more than you think.

 BEING OVERWHELMED WITH THE NUMBER OF INVOICES TO MANAGE